Maddy23032/CTS-Hackathon/README.md

 3. Ensure the target URL is accessible and properly formatted
 4. Verify you have necessary permissions to scan the target
 ```

-This markdown file provides a complete guide for setting up and running your vulnerability scanner project with the specified command structure and parameters.